technomancy/leiningen/TUTORIAL.md

         `-- myproject
             `-- core_test.clj

-Here we've got your project's README, a src/ directory containing implementation code, a test/ directory, and a project.clj file which describes your project to Leiningen.
+Here we've got your project's README, a src/ directory containing the code, a test/ directory, and a project.clj file which describes your project to Leiningen.
 The src/myproject/core.clj file corresponds to the myproject.core namespace.

-Note that we use that instead of just myproject since single-segment namespaces are discouraged in Clojure.
+Note that we use myproject.core instead of just myproject since single-segment namespaces are discouraged in Clojure.
 Also the file test/myproject/core_test.clj corresponds with the myproject.core-test namespace--you need to remember to replace dashes in namespace names with underscores in file names on disk since the JVM has trouble